Students for a Democratic Society: 1962–1964: Organize your own

 Lyndon B. Johnson's landslide in the November 1964 presidential election swamped considerations of Democratic-primary, or independent candidature, interventions—a path that had been tentatively explored in a Political Education Project.
 Local chapters expanded activity across a range of projects, including University reform, community-university relations, and were beginning to focus on the issue of the draft and Vietnam War.
 They did so within the confines of university bans on on-campus political organization and activity.

-While students at Kent State, Ohio, had been protesting for the right to organize politically on campus a full year before, it is the televised birth of the Free Speech Movement at the University of California, Berkeley that is generally recognized as the first major challenge to campus governance On October 1, 1964, crowds of upwards of three thousand students surrounded a police cruiser holding a student arrested for setting up an informational card table for the Congress of Racial Equality (CORE).
+While students at Kent State, Ohio, had been protesting for the right to organize politically on campus a full year before, it is the televised birth of the Free Speech Movement at the University of California, Berkeley that is generally recognized as the first major challenge to campus governance.
+On October 1, 1964, crowds of upwards of three thousand students surrounded a police cruiser holding a student arrested for setting up an informational card table for the Congress of Racial Equality (CORE).
 The sit-down prevented the car from moving for 32 hours.
 By the end of the year, demonstrations, meetings and strikes all but shut the university down.
 Hundreds of students were arrested.

 1965–1966: Free Universities, and the Draft

 In February 1965, President Johnson dramatically escalated the war in Vietnam.
 He ordered the bombing of North Vietnam (Operation Flaming Dart) and committed ground troops to fight the Viet Cong in the South.
 Campus chapters of SDS all over the country started to lead small, localized demonstrations against the war.
 On April 17 the National Office coordinated a march in Washington.
 Co-sponsored by Women Strike for Peace, and with endorsements from nearly all of the other peace groups, 25,000 attended.
 The first teach-in against the war was held in the University of Michigan, followed by hundreds more across the country.
 The SDS became recognized nationally as the leading student group against the war.

+Having claimed 50 chapters in September 1964, partly driven by anti-war protest the number more than doubled to 118 by the end of 1965.
+It would go on to reached 201 chapters in spring 1967, and 301 chapters by the time of the 1969 convention.
+Distribution across the country remained even.
+Outside of Texas and Georgia, there were few chapter in South.
+Campuses in the New York, California, and Massachusetts hosted nearly half of the chapters, with Illinois, Pennsylvania, and Ohio schools making up the rest.

-The National Convention in Akron (which FBI Director J. Edgar Hoover reported was attended by "practically every subversive organization in the United States") selected as President Carl Oglesby (Antioch College).
+The June 1965 National Convention in Akron (which FBI Director J. Edgar Hoover reported was attended by "practically every subversive organization in the United States") selected as President Carl Oglesby (Antioch College).
 He had come to SDSers' attention with an article against the war, written while he had been working for a defense contractor.
 The Vice President was Jeff Shero from the increasingly influential University of Texas chapter in Austin.
 Consensus, however, was not reached on a national program.